aniketkr01/LibraryManagement/README.md

 # LibraryManagement
-This project deals with library management using software.
+This project deals with library management using database mysql.